tillhoffmann1411/lit-element-boilerplate/README.md

 # Lit-Element Boilerplate
 This is a boilerplate to quickly start frontend projects.
+This repo ist based on this [Guide](https://www.notion.so/Setup-typescript-Project-320ae0a82fdb4d4298e9f549bc8f23f0).
 It contains:

 - [x] [TypeScript](https://www.typescriptlang.org/)